Left restriction monoids from left $E$-completions: Applications

 \begin{lem} The set $E\subseteq E(T_X)$ defined above is left reduced. \end{lem} \begin{proof} Suppose $e,f\in E$ and $ef=f$, so $ker(e)\subseteq ker(f)$.
 Now for $x\in \ran(e)$, $e^{-1}(x)$ is a cell of the equivalence relation $ker(e)=\{(a,b)\in X\times X\mid e(a)=e(b)\}$, which is the disjoint union of cells of $ker(f)$, one of which therefore contains $x$.
 Since $x$ was the smallest member of its cell in $ker(e)$, it will be the smallest member of the not larger cell in $ker(f)$ containing it, so by definition $x\in \ran(f)$.
 Hence $\ran(e)\subseteq \ran(f)$, and so $fe=f$.
 Hence $E$ is left reduced. \end{proof}

 \begin{cor} Let $E$ be a left reduced maximal left pre-reduced subset of $E(T_X^0)$.
-Then $P^{lt}_X$ embeds as the largest right restriction semigroup within the Zappa-Sz\'{e}p product $T_X\bowtie E$ (defined in the obvious dual way to $E\bowtie S$) in terms of having range elements ${\hat E}$ as in (the dual of) Proposition \ref{ZSP}. \end{cor} \begin{proof} $P^{lt}_X\cong RRest(E,T_X)\subseteq T_X\bowtie E$.
+Then $P^{lt}_X$ embeds as the largest right restriction semigroup within the Zappa-Sz\'{e}p product $T_X\bowtie E$ (defined in the obvious dual way to $E\bowtie S$) with set of range elements ${\hat E}$ as in (the dual of) Proposition \ref{ZSP}. \end{cor} \begin{proof} $P^{lt}_X\cong RRest(E,T_X)\subseteq T_X\bowtie E$.
 Now use the dual of Proposition \ref{max}. \end{proof}